Reds vs. Royals: Betting Trends, Records ATS, Home/Road Splits

 Reds Recent Betting Performance

-- In seven games as the underdog over the last 10 matchups, the Reds have posted a mark of 4-3.
+- The Reds have played as the favorite in three of their past 10 games and won two of those contests.

-- In their last 10 matchups with a total posted by sportsbooks, the Reds and their foes are 6-4-0 when it comes to hitting the over.
+- In their last 10 games with a total, the Reds and their opponents are 5-5-0 when it comes to hitting the over.

-- The Reds have gone 1-3-0 against the spread over their past 10 matchups (four of those games had a spread listed by oddsmakers).
+- The Reds have a record of 1-2-0 ATS over their last 10 games.

 Read More About This Game